How to Get Into Northeastern: Admissions Stats + Tips

 - More ACT Info and Tips

-Due to the challenges COVID-19 has presented, Northeastern has instituted a test-optional admissions policy for both the 2021-2022 and 2022-2023 admissions cycles.
-More than half of applicants in the 2020-2021 admissions cycle applied test-optional.
-Regardless of NU’s test-optional policy, CollegeVine encourages you to take either the SAT or ACT, if you can do so safely, and submit your score if it’s at or above the 25th percentile at NU (1430 SAT and 33 ACT).
+While standardized tests are a “very important” consideration in the admissions decisions, Northeastern is test-optional and doesn’t require that applicants submit them.
+Regardless of NU’s test-optional policy, CollegeVine encourages applicants to take either the SAT or ACT and submit their score if it’s at or above the 25th percentile at NU (1520 SAT and 33 ACT).
 Applicants who submit test scores are accepted at higher rates than those who don’t.

-You can get recommendations on whether or not you should apply test-optional using our free chancing engine.
+You can get recommendations on whether or not to apply test-optional using our free chancing engine.

 Northeastern views letters of recommendation as “very important” to admissions and requires you to submit two letters of recommendation with your application: one from your high school counselor and one from a teacher.

 Extracurricular activities are an “important” part of admissions at Northeastern.
-A highly-developed interest is known as a “spike” and one or two impressive supporting extracurricular activities on your profile can give your application a boost at a highly-ranked school like NU.
+A highly-developed interest is known as a “spike” and one or two impressive supporting extracurricular activities on your profile can give your application a boost at a top school like NU.
 Just how impressive are your activities outside of the classroom?
-The four tiers of extracurriculars are a good gauge for how colleges view them?
+The four tiers of extracurriculars are a good gauge for how colleges view them.

 - Tier 2 is home to activities that demonstrate great accomplishments or leadership, but don’t rise to the level and are more common than those found in Tier 1.
 For example, common Tier 2 activities include serving as student body president or earning state-level recognition in athletics or music.

-- Tier 3 are activities that highlight your interests outside of the classroom but don’t have the distinction or influence on admissions as those of the higher tiers.
+- Tier 3 activities highlight your interests outside of the classroom, but don’t have the distinction or influence on admissions as those of the higher tiers.
 Common Tier 3 activities are holding a minor leadership position in a well-known club, captaining a varsity sport, or playing in a regional music ensemble.

-- Tier 4 the most common and least impressive activities—such as participating in a club, participating in a sport, or playing in the band or orchestra—fall under Tier 4.
+- Tier 4 are the most common and least impressive extracurriculars, such as participating in a club, participating in a sport, or playing in the band or orchestra.

-Northeastern has four admissions processes: early decision I, early decision II, early action, and regular decision.
-In general, applying early is a good way to improve your odds of admission to a school.
-At Northeastern, both early decision I and II can increase your odds of acceptance significantly—the 38% early decision acceptance rate is nearly double the 20% overall acceptance rate.
+Northeastern has four admissions processes: Early Decision I, Early Decision II, Early Action, and Regular Decision.
+In general, applying early is a good way to increase your chances of admission to a school.
+At Northeastern, both Early Decision I and II can increase your odds of acceptance significantly—the 43% Early Decision acceptance rate is considerably higher than the 5% overall acceptance rate.

 How to Apply to Northeastern University